Dr. Richard Ressman practiced orthopaedic surgery for thirty years before becoming a full-time photographer in 2002.

 In 2005 Dr. Ressman donated all his unused surgical equipment.
 He convinced two orthopedic equipment companies to donate thousands of dollars of equipment, and as a volunteer, he taught surgical techniques to surgeons in Ho Chi Minh City, Viet Nam.

-Dr. Ressman continues to shoot with Nikon professional equipment using the latest D5 and D810 single lens reflex digital cameras as well as PhaseOne medium format digital equipment.
+Dr. Ressman continues to shoot with Nikon professional equipment using the latest Nikon Z9 and the Nikon Z7II mirrorless digital cameras as well as PhaseOne medium format digital equipment.